Nextdoor/ndserviceregistry/README.rst

 Warning: LC_ALL and LANG settings
   Due to an unknown bug, if Django cannot find your LC_ALL LOCALE settings (which often default to 'C'), *nd_service_registry* or *kazoo* crash and burn during the init phase.
-Its uknown why at this point, but we've found that its best to *unset LC_ALL* and set *LANG=en_US:UTF-8* (or some other valid setting) before you start up your Django app.
+Its unknown why at this point, but we've found that its best to *unset LC_ALL* and set *LANG=en_US:UTF-8* (or some other valid setting) before you start up your Django app.